tedkirkpatrick/474-14-1/cloud.md

 By this point in the semester, the teams should all be competent Python programmers, although the expertise will vary across individuals within a team.

+To expand:

+ * Correspondence of infrastructure here and AWS features (perhaps Google as well?)

 <h3 id="keyvalue">Key-value database</h3>